photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why is my storage folder so large?
 What is in it?

 The storage folder contains sidecar, thumbnail, cache, and possibly configuration files.
 It may also contain index database files if you are using SQLite.
 Most of the space is taken up by the thumbnails: These are high-quality, scaled-down versions of your originals.
 Thumbnails are necessary because web browsers are bad at resizing large images to fit the screen.
-Using full-resolution originals for slideshows and search result previews would also consume a lot of browser memory and significantly reduce indexing performance.
+Using full-resolution originals for slideshows and in search results would also consume a lot of browser memory and significantly reduce indexing performance.

 We are working to implement storage optimizations whenever there is an opportunity.
 It is also possible to [increase the JPEG compression and/or limit the resolution](../user-guide/settings/advanced.md) if you are happy with lower quality thumbnails.